salesforcecli/plugin-dev/messages/audit.messages.md

 The directory that holds the plugin's source code.
 The default is the src directory in the current working directory.

-# flags.report-on.summary

-Audit types to report on.

-# flags.report-on.description

-Audit types to report on.

 # noUnusedMessagesFound

 No unused messages found